 There are some great TV show theme songs out there.
 Some of them were written exclusively for the show they introduce.
 Some already existed and are such perfect fits that it’s hard to believe they were created for any other reason.

-We’re about to rank 15 of the best TV show theme songs.
+We’re about to rank the best TV show theme songs.
 These tunes are just too good to skip!
 Let’s see how many of your TV show theme song favorites make it onto the list.

 15. The Drew Carey Show